When do kittens start eating solids? Top tips on weaning kittens off milk

 Check out the table to learn about the essential nutrients for kittens and the necessary amount of each:

-Minimum daily intake on a dry matter basis (in %)
+Daily intake on a dry matter basis

 In addition to knowing about the essential nutrients, you should consult your vet about foods that could potentially lower your kitten’s urine pH level under 6.3 so you know what to avoid.
 A pH level that’s too low can cause a ruckus in your furry friend’s urinary tract.
 One of the more dangerous problems a low urine pH can cause are crystals in your kitty’s bladder, which can be removed only surgically.